-- 13.6.1 The ITA and/or the OCA may collect, store, process or disclose personal information relating to Athletes and other Persons where necessary and appropriate to conduct its Anti-Doping Activities under the Code, the International Standards (including specifically the International Standard for the Protection of Privacy and Personal Information), these Anti-Doping Rules, and in compliance with applicable law. - 13.6.2 Without limiting the foregoing, the ITA on behalf of OCA shall: - (a) Only process personal information in accordance with a valid legal ground; - (b) Notify any Participant or Person subject to these Anti-Doping Rules, in a manner and form that complies with applicable laws and the International Standard for the Protection of Privacy and Personal Information, that their personal information may be processed by ITA on behalf of OCA and other Persons for the purpose of the implementation of these Anti-Doping Rules; - (c) Ensure that any third-party agents (including any Delegated Third Party) with whom OCA shares the personal information of any

-Participant or Person is subject to appropriate technical and contractual controls to protect the confidentiality and privacy of such information.
+- oCA may collect, store, process or disclose personal information relating to Athletes and other Persons where necessary and appropriate to conduct its Anti-Doping Activities under the Code, the International Standards (including specifically the International Standard for the Protection of Privacy and Personal Information), these Anti-Doping Rules, and in compliance with applicable law. - 13.6.2 Without limiting the foregoing, OCA shall: - (a) Only process personal information in accordance with a valid legal ground; - (b) Notify any Participant or Person subject to these Anti-Doping Rules, in a manner and form that complies with applicable laws and the International Standard for the Protection of Privacy and Personal Information, that their personal information may be processed by OCA and other Persons for the purpose of the implementation of these Anti-Doping Rules; - (c) Ensure that any third-party agents (including any Delegated Third Party) with whom OCA shares the personal information of any Participant or Person is subject to appropriate technical and contractual controls to protect the confidentiality and privacy of such information.